nuxeo/tools-nuxeo-ftest/README.md

   * Create a tests directory containing your HTML tests suites.
   * Create a data directory containing data resources for your tests.

+### Test settings

+Selenium tests are run using a custom firefox profile, as well as custom extensions.

+The file at ffprofile/prefs.js.sample adds settings on the browser to set the default url, allow upload of files holds the base url,...
+It also holds the current language (en).
+When using Selenium IDE, make sure english is your default language.

+user-extensions.js.sample holds helper commands used in suites.
+It also sets the current folder absolute path to make it possible to upload files when running tests.

 ## Webdriver tests